Halloween and Other Seasons by Al Sarrantonio

 - Finished reading it on February 11, 2001

 - I'm not exactly sure of how to rate this novel.
 I did find it quite enjoyable but at the same time I found myself quite annoyed at times.
-The story itself though it good so that lends to a more positive novel overall.
+The story itself though is good so that lends to a more positive novel overall.
 It is about Stony Crawford and the part he plays in uncovering a centuries old mystery.
 The problem that I had with the book was that most of it was told in a flashback, very little was in the actual present.
 And then within the flashback there would be another flashback and yet another.
 So at times it was difficult to remember where, or when, they should be going back to after the flashback story was told.
 I think that I would have enjoyed it much more if it was mostly told in "real time."
 Other than that though, the story was extremely good, suspenseful, and a good number of scary scenes.
 Unfortunately I wasn't pulled in to it as much as I hoped and thus felt kind of detached while reading.
 Not sure if it was the flashback method or if it was the book; I'll let you decide.

 Halloweenland by Al Sarrantonio